luroto/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

-Hi.
-This directory contains all the files for the 0x06 project.
+This is the README for the second project on arrays, pointers and strings.